-Between 2005 and 2014, over 6,600 pedestrians lost their lives in collisions with motorists.
-That translates to nearly two pedestrians killed each and every day, per 100,000 California residents.
+Between 2005 and 2014, over 6,600 pedestrians lost their lives in collisions with motorists, which translates to nearly two pedestrians killed each day per 100,000 California residents.

 Nationally, the numbers are just as troubling.
-The number of pedestrian-related traffic fatalities skyrocketed by 11 percent in 2016 reaching nearly 6,000 deaths (5,997 pedestrian deaths to be exact).
-In 2015, approximately 5,376 pedestrians were killed in accidents while 4,910 pedestrians were killed in collisions with motorists in 2014.
-As you can see, the number of deadly pedestrian collisions are on the rise.
+As you can see, the number of deadly pedestrian collisions is rising.
+The number of pedestrian-related traffic fatalities skyrocketed by 11 percent in 2016, reaching nearly 6,000 deaths (5,997 pedestrian deaths, to be exact).
+In 2015, approximately 5,376 pedestrians were killed in accidents, while 4,910 were killed in collisions with motorists in 2014.is

-The massive increase in pedestrian accident deaths means 2016 was the deadliest year for pedestrians in twenty years, according to a report issued by the Governors Highway Safety Association.
-This report also highlighted the fact that the total number of automobile accident deaths increased by six percent nationwide.Common Causes of Auto-Pedestrian Accidents
+According to a report issued by the Governors Highway Safety Association (GHSA), the massive increase in pedestrian accident deaths means 2016 was the deadliest year for pedestrians in twenty years.
+This report also highlighted that many automobile accident deaths increased by six percent nationwide.Common Causes of Auto-Pedestrian Accidents

-When Fresno police investigate an accident involving a pedestrian and a motorist, it is common to reach the conclusion that the motorist caused the collision.
-This is because many drivers are unfamiliar with the proper traffic regulations regarding what to do when approaching a crosswalk and yielding to a pedestrian.
+When Fresno police investigate an accident involving a pedestrian and a motorist, it is common to conclude that the motorist caused the collision.
+Many drivers are unfamiliar with the proper traffic regulations when approaching a crosswalk and yielding to a pedestrian.
 Other causes of pedestrian accidents include:

 - The driver was speeding.

 - The driver was texting and driving or engaging in another activity that caused them to be distracted.

 - The driver did not yield to the pedestrian at a marked crosswalk.